top of page

 backpack.jpg

-You'll need to bring a backpack with you to store all this in.
-This doesn't have to be specifically made for the outdoors, as long as it is big enough for all your kit, and comfortable enough to wear all day.
-Two shoulder straps are required, and a waist strap is recommended.
+You'll need to bring a backpack with you to store all your gear.
+For higher level hiking, backpacks should be specifically made for the outdoors -- with both waist straps and shoulder straps.
+For lower walks, any backpack is fine as long as it is big enough to hold your stuff and is comfortable to wear all day.

 Recommended Extras (Optional)